ryssbowh/craft-warmer/README.md

 	- visit that url with a browser
 	- or use curl : the url will have to be suffixed by 'nojs', so if you define a front url 'warm', you'll need to curl `http://mysite.com/warm/nojs`

+Some urls can be ignored in the backend's settings, for each site.

-The front end and the control panel triggers will benefit from parallel execution, making the process quicker.
-The amount of processes and the amount of urls one process will crawl are editable in settings.
+The front end and the control panel triggers can benefit from parallel execution, making the process quicker.
+The amount of processes and the amount of urls one process will warm are editable in settings.
-You can also let the system decide the amount of urls to crawl in each process according to your php setting 'max_execution_time', in which case it will assume one url takes 2 seconds to crawl.

 The parallel execution does not work for console or curl requests.
-The system will try to set your max_execution_time setting (if allowed by your server), and will crawl all urls.
+The system will try to set your max_execution_time setting (if allowed by your server), and will visit all urls.

-A locking system will prevent several instances of the cache warming.
+A locking system can prevent several instances of the cache warming.

 ##Installation

-Install through composer `composer require ryssbowh/craft-warmer` or using the Craft store.
+- Install through composer `composer require ryssbowh/craft-warmer` or using the Craft store.
-Activate site(s) in the settings.
+- Activate site(s) in the settings.
+- Make sure you have urls in your sitemap
+- Start the warmer using one of the 4 available ways

 ##Requirements

 - Craft 3.5
+- If you server doesn't allow max_execution_time to be changed, you will be facing issues on large sites for the command line and curl

+## Developers

+Events you can subscribe on :
+- `Ryssbowh\CraftWarmer\Observers\GuzzleObserver::EVENT_ON_FULFILLED` : when a url has been visited
+- `Ryssbowh\CraftWarmer\Observers\GuzzleObserver::EVENT_ON_REJECTED` : when a url has failed
+- `Ryssbowh\CraftWarmer\Services\CraftWarmerService::EVENT_WARMED_ALL` : when all urls have been visited at once
+- `Ryssbowh\CraftWarmer\Services\CraftWarmerService::EVENT_WARMED_BATCH` : when a batch of urls have been visited

+## Languages

+- english
+- french

 Icons made by [Freepik](http://www.freepik.com/)